junxit/us-congress-code/title-26/chapter-1/sec-25d.md

 # § 25D.
 Residential energy efficient property

 - **(a)** *Allowance of credit* In the case of an individual, there shall be allowed as a credit against the tax imposed by this chapter for the taxable year an amount equal to the sum of—
-  - **(1)** 30 percent of the qualified solar electric property expenditures made by the taxpayer during such year,
+  - **(1)** the applicable percentage of the qualified solar electric property expenditures made by the taxpayer during such year,
-  - **(2)** 30 percent of the qualified solar water heating property expenditures made by the taxpayer during such year,
+  - **(2)** the applicable percentage of the qualified solar water heating property expenditures made by the taxpayer during such year,
   - **(3)** 30 percent of the qualified fuel cell property expenditures made by the taxpayer during such year,
   - **(4)** 30 percent of the qualified small wind energy property expenditures made by the taxpayer during such year, and
   - **(5)** 30 percent of the qualified geothermal heat pump property expenditures made by the taxpayer during such year.